 How To Store Hydrogen Peroxide

 Hydrogen peroxide loses some of its disinfecting properties when exposed to sunlight or air.
-Keep the peroxide in its original brown bottle, and if you make a cleaner with the peroxide, you will not be able to keep it and use it at a different time.
+Keep the peroxide in its original brown bottle, and if you make a cleaner with the peroxide, will not be able to keep it and use it at a different time.
 Store in a cool and dark place to maintain maximum disinfecting properties.

 Use Caution With Continual Use on Countertops

 Hydrogen peroxide is acidic and if used often on granite or marble countertops, over time it can break down the finish.
 It is ok to use once in a while.
 Hydrogen peroxide also has bleaching agents which can cause discoloring on countertops.
-Always test a small hidden area before using hydrogen peroxide on a large expensive surface.
+Always test a small hidden area before needing hydrogen peroxide on a large expensive surface.

 Is Hydrogen Peroxide Safe to Clean With?